WowzaMediaSystems/wse-rest-library-php/README.md

-# PHP REST Library
+# PHP REST Library for Wowza Streaming Engine
-A php library that wraps the Wowza REST API.
+Wowza Streaming Engine™ media server software includes a REST API that you can wrap with a PHP library to configure, manage, and monitor your streaming media server through PHP requests.

 ## Prerequisites
 Wowza Streaming Engine 4.0.0 or later is required.

 ## Usage
-Several examples of usage within the tests folder.
-To setup the library to point to your server, you can modify the include/constants.php file and modify the following lines:
+To set up the PHP library to point to your streaming media server, modify the following lines in **include/constants.php**:
 ```PHP
 define("BASE_DIR", dirname(dirname(__FILE__)));
 define("WOWZA_HOST","http://localhost:8087/v2");